 “Most businesses run on what is known as accrual accounting,” says Rhondalynn Korolak, managing director of business coaching firm Imagineering Unlimited.
 “You get your profit and loss, and it’s kind of a statement of everything that you sold and might collect, and everything that you spent and might spend.
 It’s a bit confusing to run your business off this statement.
 Really, [running a business] is about cash flow and cash, and that’s totally different from a profit and loss statement.”

-While the profit and loss does provide a good indication of how the business is operating on a day-to-day basis, it doesn’t give a broad enough indication of how successful its overall performance is.
+While the profit and loss do provide a good indication of how the business is operating on a day-to-day basis, it doesn’t give a broad enough indication of how successful its overall performance is.
 For example, a profit and loss statement doesn’t properly take into account the costs required to start the business.

-“All of the things that go into the set up of that business have nothing to do with the profit and loss, but they affect the underlying cash-flow of the business,” says Korolak.
+“All of the things that go into the setup of that business have nothing to do with the profit and loss, but they affect the underlying cash flow of the business,” says Korolak.

-“What people often do is set up their budget and forecast, and it’s all about what they’re going to make in sales, and how much they’re going to spend to pay for their inventory and to pay for the rent and the wages, but they forget about the hundred thousand that they spent up front.
+“What people often do is set up their budget and forecast, and it’s all about what they’re going to make in sales, and how much they’re going to spend to pay for their inventory and to pay for the rent and the wages, but they forget about the hundred thousand that they spent upfront.

 “People notice costs, but they forget the impact of those costs is right now.
 You set up a website, and people have the feeling in their head that they’ve spent $20k to set up a website, and they’re going to use that over a period of time, but the money went out the door today.
 Today’s money is long gone.”

 By not paying enough attention to what’s being actually being spent in getting the business up and running, and failing to account for all of their expenditure, business owners run the risk of setting themselves up for unmanageable debt down the track.

 One of the simplest mistakes made by many startups is to underestimate how much capital is needed to actually get their operation up and running.